A full-time regular undergraduate student shall be considered to make expected progress with an average of 15 units passed per quarter.

-If you are on PELP, withdrawn, or you readmit during the academic year, the quarters for which you are not enrolled on a full-time basis will not be included in the minimum progress calculation.
+Quarters during which students are on PELP or withdrawn, in which students are not enrolled on a full-time basis, will not be included in the minimum progress calculation.

 Generally it is not possible to waive the minimum progress requirement.
-However, exceptions may be granted if you have an minimum progress waiver approved by the Student Disability Center.
-Please speak with an adviser or the Student Disability Center for further details.
+However, exceptions may be granted if a student has an minimum progress waiver approved by the Student Disability Center.
+Students should speak with an advisor or the Student Disability Center for further details.

-If you have officially filed to graduate and have met all degree requirements will be allowed to graduate even if you are subject to disqualification for minimum progress.
+If a student has officially filed to graduate and have met all degree requirements, they will be allowed to graduate even if subject to disqualification for minimum progress.

-Unless you are actually dismissed from the University, the official transcript won’t include a minimum progress notation.
+Unless a student is actually dismissed from the University, the official transcript won’t include a minimum progress notation.